westerndigitalcorporation/zonedstorage.io/docs/getting-started/linux.md

 1. A kernel that supports zoned block devices
 2. Proper zoned device configuration
-3. (in some cases) System utliities that provide zoned block device information.
+3. (in some cases) System utilities that provide zoned block device information.

 ### Write Ordering Control